jackyzha0/jackyzha0.github.io/content/thoughts/digital mindfulness.md

 "I don't want a job - I want my basic needs fulfilled and a degree of comfort and security which will enable me to make a meaningful contribution.
 Jobs are an artifact of the industrial age and a certain way of existing in time."
 Jobs are just the societally accepted norm for fulfilling basic needs.
 (Bullshit Jobs)

-Side note: people who [introduce](thoughts/introductions.md) themselves by talking about their job make me feel really weird.
-You're just describing the means you take the keep yourself alive -- what are the ends?
-What makes you *feel* alive?

 ## Designing for slowness

 > "what if you had to commute to websites"